SiWoC/MovieAboutCreator/README.md

 ![Change Query after](docs/screenshots/ChangeQueryAfter.jpg?raw=true "Change Query after")

+If all else fails, you can also put [ID MOVIEMETER xxx] or [ID THEMOVIEDB yyy] in the filename after the year.

 ### Change Plot
 Sometimes the return plot summary doesn't fit in the reserved space.